tiagopog/gropen-ex/README.md

 ## TODO

-- [ ] Add support to more git-based source repos: Gitlab, Bitbucket;
+- [ ] Add support to other remote source repos: Gitlab, Bitbucket;
-- [x] Add "--link" flag to build the URL and skip open it on a web browser;
+- [x] Add "--link" option to skip openning URLs on the browser;
 - [ ] Copy the resulting URL to the clipboard;
-- [ ] Generate URLs based on commits;
+- [ ] Generate URLs for commit hash;
-- [x] Understand relative paths.
+- [x] Add support to relative paths;
+- [ ] Create plugins for Vim, Sublime Text and Atom.